NMAD Hosts Data Visualization Hackathon: ImpactHack 2018

 Visualizing Diplomacy, Development, and the Environment

-In September, Amazon Web Services sponsored ImpackHack 2018 hosted by the National Museum of American Diplomacy and World Resources Institute, where teams competed against one another innovating creative ways to highlight the impact of diplomacy.
-Alex Cohen (Maryland), Taylor Funk (Virginia), Brianna McGowan (Maryland), and Chaudhry Talha (District of Columbia) created the winning project, My State, My State Department.
-The team created an interactive map and game that connects the work of American diplomacy with its impact on local communities across the U.S. The map allowed users to explore the benefits of real diplomatic negotiations to regional U.S. interests.
-McGowen describes, “After about two hours of brainstorming, my team knew we wanted to gamify state by state diplomacy and make it fun to interact with, learning not only the significance of diplomacy, but also increasing knowledge on the importance of the State Department and the impressive work they do.”
+Alex Cohen (Maryland), Taylor Funk (Virginia), Brianna McGowan (Maryland), and Chaudhry Talha (District of Columbia) created the winning project, of ImpactHack 2018, called My State, My State Department.
+The team created an interactive map and game that connects the work of American diplomacy with its impact on local communities across the United States.
+The map allowed users to explore the benefits of real diplomatic negotiations to regional U.S. interests.
+McGowen describes, “After about two hours of brainstorming, my team knew we wanted to gamify state-by-state diplomacy and make it fun to interact with, learning not only the significance of diplomacy but also increasing knowledge on the importance of the State Department and the impressive work they do.”

 The My State, My State Department team is all the more remarkable because they had just met each other at the opening event.
 They are excited about the possibility that their project could be used in the future NMAD museum.